What Is Website ADA Compliance & Why Is It Important?

 How Does ADA Compliancy Apply to the Web?

 The key thing for small business owners to remember is that ADA compliancy only applies if you have 15 or more employees and operate a business at least 20 weeks out of the year.
-If you operate a small company with just a few employees or you are a solopreneur, you are likely okay to fly under the radar.
-Regardless, it is recommended to comply with ADA regulations to make a site accessible for everyone.
-If a site is inclusive to everyone, it ultimately means more traffic.
+If you operate a small company with just a few employees, you are likely okay to fly under the radar.
+Regardless, it is best practice to utilize web design that is functional and friendly to everyone.

-Big Business Case Study: Dominos Pizza
+Case Study: Dominos Pizza

 Dominos Handed ADA Compliance Suit from Federal Government

-In a national case about ADA regulations and web development, Dominos came under fire for not being compliant with the Americans with Disabilities Act.
+In a national case about ADA regulations and web development, Dominos recently came under fire for not being compliant with the Americans with Disabilities Act.
 The national pizza chain failed to offer an experience that was available to everyone, including blind customers who were unable to appropriately use the site.
 Specifically, the plaintiff in the case could not fully use Dominos’ website through screen-reading software.

 Dominos fought the case all the way to the Supreme Court, where the company was denied an appeal.
 The company argued that the law as outdated and should not apply to modern websites and apps.
 The Supreme Court felt otherwise: